wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 We will define an interface `DpPolicy` that composes the following:

-* An optional Client-DP mechanism that adds noise to Clients' measurements.
+* An optional Client randomization mechanism that adds noise to Clients' measurements.

-* An optional Aggregator-DP mechanism that adds noise to an Aggregator's aggregate share, based on the number of measurements, and the minimum batch size.
+* An optional Aggregator randomization mechanism that adds noise to an Aggregator's aggregate share.

 * An optional debiasing step that removes the bias in DP mechanisms (i.e.
   `DpMechanism.debias`).

-The composition of Client- and Aggregator-DP mechanisms defines the DP policy for a VDAF, and enforces the DP guarantee.
+The composition of Client and Aggregator randomization mechanisms defines the DP policy for a VDAF, and enforces the DP guarantee.

 ~~~